solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 Valid regex patterns are those in the [RE2 syntax](https://github.com/google/re2/wiki/Syntax).
 Note that some features such as lookaheads are not supported by RE2.
 {{% /notice %}}

-For example, we can use Gloo Edge to transform this response:
+For example, we can use Gloo Gateway to transform this response:
 ```json
 {
    "fakevisa": "4397945340344828",